-Howard: I mean possibly, you never know.
-I enjoy my job; I enjoy being a part of managing the game, the players, and just trying to get the most out of them.
-Some years you have really nice chemistry and get really good players and good things really happen.
-And other years you don’t and you just try to find the right mix.
-But the bottom line for me Mathew, and I’ve always believed this as a coach, that no matter what, I try to find the absolute most value I can help create with a player.
-So it doesn’t matter if they’re the best player or the worst player on the team, you want to create as much value as you can for that guy because you never know where they could be involved in a trade or they can suddenly just take off.
+The bottom line for me, Mathew, and I’ve always believed this as a coach, that no matter what I try to find the absolute most value I can help create with a player.
+It doesn’t matter if they’re the best player or the worst player on the team, you want to create as much value as you can for that guy because you never know where they could be involved in a trade or they can suddenly just take off.
 Maybe their bodies change, you never know what’s going to happen.
-So you never want to give up on a guy, you want to make sure you give him as much of yourself as you can.
+You never want to give up on a guy, you want to make sure you give him as much of yourself as you can.

 MMO: Other than the championship in ’86, what moments do you hold dear from your time in New York?

 Howard: That’s a tough one there!
-I probably would take the Mets only because from a pitching perspective the Mets’ team had a deeper starting rotation.
-I mean Jack Morris and Dwight Gooden, those two guys Mathew, and I’ve told people this before, I said if I had to pick one game to win and if we lost I was going to be executed (Laughs) I would choose either Doc or Jack Morris to win that game.
+I probably would take the Mets only because from a pitching perspective the Mets team had a deeper starting rotation.
+Jack Morris and Dwight Gooden, those two guys, Mathew, and I’ve told people this before, I said if I had to pick one game to win and if we lost I was going to be executed (laughs) I would choose either Doc or Jack Morris to win that game.
 Either one of those two guys I would put on the mound to win it.

 Follow Howard Johnson on Twitter, @20Hojo